Francis Arinze: Episcopacy

-On 6 July 1965, Pope Paul VI appointed him Titular Bishop of Fissiana and coadjutor to Charles Heerey, Archbishop of Onitsha.
-Arinze became the youngest Catholic bishop in the world when Heerey consecrated him on 29 August 1965; he was just 32 years old.
+On 6 July 1965, Pope Paul VI appointed Arinze as bishop of the Titular diocese of Fissiana and coadjutor to Charles Heerey, the Archbishop of Onitsha, hence making him the youngest Catholic bishop in the world when Heerey consecrated him on 29 August 1965 at the age of 32.
 He attended the final session of the Second Vatican Council in 1965.
-Heerey died on 6 February 1967, and Pope Paul VI appointed Arinze to succeed him as archbishop on 26 June 1967.
-(Note: Arinze had been named a titular bishop and coadjutor to Heerey in 1965, not a titular archbishop with the right to succeed (cum iure successionis) to the office of archbishop upon Heerey's death or retirement.)
-He was the first native African to head the archdiocese.
+When Heerey died on 6 February 1967, Pope Paul VI appointed Arinze to succeed him as archbishop on 26 June 1967.
+He became the first native African to head a diocese.
+(Note: Although Arinze was the titular bishop and coadjutor to Heerey, he was a titular archbishop, therefore he didn't have the right to succeed the office of the archbishop of Onitsha upon Heerey's resignation or death.)